micsparre/micsparre/README.md

 ### personal projects 🖥️

-- [worldmap - in progress](github.com/micsparre/worldmap): React website to keep track of your travel around the world
+- [worldmap 🌎 (in progress)](github.com/micsparre/worldmap): React website to keep track of your travel around the world
-- [kittytime](github.com/micsparre/kittytime): React website that shows images of cats at 3:14AM/PM local time every day
+- [kittytime 😸](github.com/micsparre/kittytime): React website that shows images of cats at 3:14AM/PM local time every day

 ### education 📖

-I graduated from UC Berkeley College of Engineering in Spring 2022, majoring in Electrical Engineering and Computer Sciences (EECS)
+I graduated from UC Berkeley College of Engineering in Spring 2022, majoring in Electrical Engineering and Computer Sciences (EECS) 🐻

 ### work experience 📈